bikashparamanik/Anantadi_Advertisement-Insertion-with-Occlusion-Handling/README.md

 View the processed frames and video output.
 ### Challenges Faced
 Real-Time Processing and Display Optimization:
-Achieving a balance between computational efficiency and visual performance for real-time video processing.
+It is achieving a balance between computational efficiency and visual performance for real-time video processing.

 Dynamic Occlusion Handling Strategies:
 Creating effective strategies to handle dynamic occlusions, considering varying shapes and sizes of occluded areas.